Vladimir-Moskalenko/OpenCore-Legacy-Patcher/docs/SEQUOIA-DROP.md

 Another year, another release.

-This time Apple dropped surprisingly few amount of Macs.
+This time, Apple dropped surprisingly few Mac models.
 With the release of OpenCore Legacy Patcher 2.0.0, early support for macOS Sequoia has been implemented.

 ## Newly dropped hardware